 Could steam heat, long used by cities and colleges, be a solution to climate change?

-Across North America, hundreds of downtowns, colleges and hospitals are heated by steam carried through underground pipes.
-Susan Phillips of member station WHYY in Philadelphia reports these steam lube systems could be a climate change solution.
+Across North America, hundreds of downtowns, colleges and hospitals are heated by steam carried through underground pipes - sounds like something out of a bygone era.
+But as Susan Phillips of member station WHYY in Philadelphia reports, these steam loop systems could be a climate change solution.

 SUSAN PHILLIPS, BYLINE: The steam that travels through 41 miles of pipe below Philadelphia's streets is generated at a red brick building built in 1915.
 Officially known as district energy systems, most of us notice this underground network only when residual steam escapes from the sidewalk grates.